Qriznapi/PhDS-4term-/README.md

 # PhDS-4term-
-hw@projects on ml and statistics
+projects on ml and statistics